Yves-AB/Scripting-project-2/README.txt

 3) After that i created a loadfile() method that loads the file u sent us in order to scan for the directories and subdomains.
 The method returns 2 vars which i stored.

 4) Next i watched a youtube video that explained the request library and it's functionality.
 I found out that if the request im sendign is equal to 200 or then its valid and if its above 404 then it's invalid

+5) Next before i started finding the valid domains and subdomains, i created a method that searches for the valid files.
+However i did not do its regex immediatly so i continued on with my code without  finding the files